csa-iot/data-model/CONTRIBUTING.md

 -   Must be a [Participant member](http://www.zigbeealliance.org/join) or higher of the Connectivity Standards Alliance
--   Must be a Data Model Working Group member
+-   Must be a Data Model Working Group member with confirmation of approval to contribute to Alliance Open Source projects in addition to Data Model Working Group Specifications.
--   Has approval from your company's official approver

 # Bugs